-So you’ve completed your animal care courses and are now set to work in a veterinary practice but how do you actually get your first vet nurse job?
-Here we list the 4 most important steps on how to become a veterinary nurse:
+So you’ve completed your animal care courses and are now set to work in veterinary practice but how do you actually get your first position in animal health?
+Here we list the 4 of the most important steps on how to enter the industry:

 As with many professions, networking is crucial.
 Many practices will recruit via word of mouth as opposed to sifting through a pile of CVs.
 However in saying that, keeping your CV up to date every year is crucial.
 A strong and tailored CV will highlight your experience to date and convince a prospective employer of your employability.
 Be sure to also stay in contact with veterinary practices so that you are at the forefront of the practice managers mind if any vet nurse jobs were to arise.

+What have you got to lose?
 There are many veterinary-specific online job sites you can register for.
 Sign up and create job alerts.
 Other general online job sites may also have veterinarian openings so it’s worth staying on top of the jobs postings on these sites too.
+Sign up with recruitment agencies or TURSA to help assist you in your job search.
+There may be a position perfect for you and your qualifications.

-It’s important that you volunteer somewhere where you can really develop your skills, because as a vet nurse, you need to have excellent animal handling skills.
-Remember that practical training and experience is the best way to get the position you’ve always dreamed of.
+It’s important that you volunteer or source a traineeship somewhere where you can really develop your experience as a vet nurse, you need to have excellent animal handling skills in all areas.
+Remember that practical training is the best way to get the position you’ve always dreamed of.
+Pad out that resume whilst you study, no learning is lost learning!

 4. Be persistent

-If you don’t get a vet nurse job straight away, don’t be disheartened, perseverance is key!
+If you don’t get a vet job straight away, don’t be disheartened, perseverance is key!
 Regularly check in with practices around your area and look at other ways that you can potentially stand out from the crowd - this might be additional education or more work experience.
-Sometimes landing your first job as a vet nurse (as with any occupation) is just a case of being in the right place at the right time.
+Sometimes landing your first job in animal care (as with any occupation) is just a case of being in the right place at the right time.
 So keep trying and your hard work will eventually pay off.

 0 Comments)Show comments (